 Careers / Further study

-Many students also take up graduate management schemes, go onto further study or progress to teaching or research careers.
+Many students take up graduate management schemes, go onto further study or progress to teaching and research careers.

 Full time course

 |Additional Course Costs - Full Time - Home/EU - Indicative Maximum Cost Over 3 years||945|